rootlyhq/cli/README.md

 ## 👋 Getting Started

 The rootly command-line tool allows you to interact with rootly in your terminal, CI environment, or anything that can run a simple program.
 At the moment the main purpose of the cli is to send [pulses](https://rootly.io/docs/pulses) right from the command line.
 This is great for sending a pulse at the end of a deploy script for example.
-You can also send pulses based off the exit status of a given command to run.
+You can also send pulses based on the exit status of a given command to run.

 ### 🚀 Install